StephenLovell/animative/README.md

 You can edit the onlick functions to attach to different buttons if you like.
 It's just important that each button play the timeline and run the updateFrame function in the desired direction.

-Presently there's no method built in to help you let it autoplay through to the end of the entire SVG sequence, but there's nothing stopping you from doing it if you dig into the anime.js and know your wary around js docs.
+Presently there's no method built in to help you let it autoplay through to the end of the entire SVG sequence, but there's nothing stopping you from doing it if you dig into the anime.js docs and know your wary around js.

 ## Dependencies